Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Results and Discussions

 \subsection{Validation using Monte Carlo simulations}

 In order to validate the proposed scheme, we have performed Monte Carlo simulations using the code TOPAS \cite{perl2012topas}.
 In these simulations, we defined the longitudinal direction as $z$, the transverse deflection direction as $y$ and the other transverse direction as $x$.
-The lengths of the two dipoles were set at $S_1$ = 10 cm and $S_2$ = 22 cm, with a separation distance of 30 cm.
-The maximum strengths of the dipoles were chosen as 1.35 T, with $B_1$ and $B_2$ having opposite signs.
-Considering an electron bunch originating from a standard laser-wakefield, we set its initial RMS sizes and divergences as ${\sigma_x}$ = ${\sigma_y}$ = 4 $\mu$m and ${\theta_x}$ = ${\theta_y}$ = 4 mrad, respectively.
-The bunch had a peak energy of 200 MeV and a 5\% RMS energy spread.
+The lengths of the two dipoles were set at $S_1$ = 10 cm and $S_2$ = 22 cm, with a gap size of 2 cm.
+The two magnets are separated by 30 cm.
+The magnetic field distributions, including the fringe fields, for both dipoles are calculated using three-dimensional (3D) electromagnetic simulation software CST (More detailed field distribution can be found in Section II and Figure S2 of the Supplementary Materials).
+The maximum strengths of the two magnets are chosen as 1.35 T, with $B_1$ and $B_2$ having opposite signs.
 A water phantom was positioned 30 cm behind the second magnet, with dimensions of 20 cm ($x$) $\times$ 20 cm ($y$) $\times$ 40 cm ($z$), and a voxel size of 1 mm in all directions.
 The entrance of the water phantom was defined as $z=0$.
+Considering a typical electron bunch originating from a standard LWFA, we set its initial distribution in both space and divergence space as Gaussian distribution, with RMS sizes as ${\sigma_x}$ = ${\sigma_y}$ = 4 $\mu$m and RMS divergences as ${\theta_x}$ = ${\theta_y}$ = 4 mrad, respectively.
+The bunch contained a peak energy of 200 MeV and a 5\% RMS energy spread, and was launched 15 cm ahead of the front surface of the first dipole.
+Based on this configuration, the total length of the beam delivery system from the source to the water phantom entrance is less than 1 meter.

-To achieve a large-angle focusing at a specific depth inside the water phantom, we launched eleven simulations.
-In each simulation, $10^{5}$ particles were used and we varied only the value of $B_1$ ($B_2$) from the negative (positive) maximum of -1.35 T to the positive (negative) maximum of +1.35 T with a constant incremental step.
+To achieve a maximum dose at a specific depth deeply inside the water phantom, we launched eleven simulations.
+In each simulation, $10^{6}$ particles were used and only the value of $B_1$ ($B_2$) was varied from the negative (positive) maximum to the positive (negative) maximum with a constant incremental step.
 After summing up all above cases, the resulted dose distribution were presented in Figure 2.